 The petition of residents of Macclesfield,

-The petitioners therefore request that the House of Commons urges the Prime Minister to give priority to set a UK net zero emissions target, enshrined in law, ahead of the year 2050.
+The petitioners therefore request that the House of Commons urges the Prime Minister to give priority to the urgent issue of global Climate Change.

-Observations from the Minister for Energy and Clean Growth (Claire Perry):
+Observations from the Minister of State, Department for Business, Energy and Industrial Strategy (Claire Perry):